infracost/docs/docs/faq.md

 Infracost has a [CLI](https://github.com/infracost/infracost) and a [Cloud Pricing API](https://github.com/infracost/cloud-pricing-api) backend service, as well as many [CI/CD integrations](/docs/integrations/cicd).

-The CLI parses the **Terraform plan JSON file** to find [supported resources](/docs/supported_resources/overview) and uses [cost-related parameters](/docs/faq#example-request), such as the instance type or disk size, to find applicable cloud prices for that resource.
+The CLI extracts only cost-related params from the Terraform plan JSON file to find [supported resources](/docs/supported_resources/overview).
+It then uses [cost-related parameters](/docs/faq#example-request), such as the instance type or disk size, to retrieve applicable cloud prices for that resource.
 The CLI **does not** send the actual plan JSON file, or any cloud credentials or secrets to the Cloud Pricing API.
 The API [returns the prices](/docs/faq#example-response), which the CLI then uses to calculate the monthly costs.
 The results can be output in table, JSON format or [other formats](/docs/features/cli_commands/#combined-output-formats).

 ## Does Infracost need cloud credentials?